dataknut/covid19/README.md

 Best viewed at https://dataknut.github.io/covid19/

  * https://ourworldindata.org/grapher/total-covid-deaths-per-million?tab=chart&year=2020-04-29&country=OWID_WRL+GBR
-   * covid19 deaths/million: "our current score of 388 puts us fourth, behind Belgium (632), Spain (509) and Italy (452)"
+   * covid19 deaths/million: "our current score of 388 puts (UK/GB?) fourth, behind Belgium (632), Spain (509) and Italy (452)"
-   * so for comparison with the flu data below this is 0.038%, 0.063%, 0.051% and 0.045% (for now... nbut see excellent discussion by [david-spiegelhalter (who else!?)](https://www.theguardian.com/profile/david-spiegelhalter)of what might not be included - [collateral damage](https://www.theguardian.com/commentisfree/2020/apr/30/coronavirus-deaths-how-does-britain-compare-with-other-countries) etc)
+   * so for comparison with the flu data below this is 0.038%, 0.063%, 0.051% and 0.045% (for now... but see excellent discussion by [david-spiegelhalter (who else!?)](https://www.theguardian.com/profile/david-spiegelhalter) of what might not be included - [collateral damage](https://www.theguardian.com/commentisfree/2020/apr/30/coronavirus-deaths-how-does-britain-compare-with-other-countries) etc)
  * go to [FT.com - look at excess deaths plots](https://www.ft.com/coronavirus-latest)
  * USA [deaths](usaDeaths.html) - using https://gis.cdc.gov/grasp/fluview/mortality.html
  * UK deaths - ideally using https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/datasets/weeklyprovisionalfiguresondeathsregisteredinenglandandwales but there is one xl per year!!